grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "They have lost us," said Hemi.
 "Now they are searching."

-The gaps between the pings starting coming in an irregular pattern, every few seconds.
+The gaps between the pings started coming in an irregular pattern, every few seconds.

 "Cassandra, can you tell what they're doing?"